 There are four places open to industry representatives.
 If your social enterprise is based in Glasgow, and has signed up to the code of practice, then you could join Glasgow's first Social Enterprise Board.

-Read the 2014 research commissioned by Glasgow City Council on the Co-operative Sector in Glasgow.
+ekosgen have been commissioned to carry out research into the co-operative sector in Glasgow.
+Read the research commissioned by Glasgow City Council on the Co-operative Sector in Glasgow below: